DigitalPatterns/talospi/docs/setup/cert_manager_bootstrap.md

 #### Step 4 - Create roles to allow certificate requests

-Create a role to allow one for Consul and one for Cert-Manager to be able to request certificates
+Create a role to allow for Cert-Manager to be able to request certificates

 ```bash
 vault write pki_ext/roles/pi-talos-rocks \